 Investors should read the following summary consolidated financial data together with the historical consolidated financial statements of the Crédit Mutuel Alliance Fédérale, the related notes thereto and the other financial information included or incorporated by reference in this Base Offering Memorandum.
-The consolidated financial statements of the Crédit Mutuel Alliance Fédérale as at and for the years ended December 31, 2017, 2018 and 2019, have been prepared in accordance with International Financial Reporting Standards, as adopted in the European Union, and have been audited by Ernst & Young et Autres and PricewaterhouseCoopers France.
-The unaudited consolidated interim financial statements of the Crédit Mutuel Alliance Fédérale as and for the six months ended June 30, 2020 have been prepared in accordance with IAS 34 on interim financial reporting.
+The consolidated financial statements of the Crédit Mutuel Alliance Fédérale as at and for the years ended December 31, 2019, 2020 and 2021, have been prepared in accordance with International Financial Reporting Standards, as adopted in the European Union, and have been audited by Ernst & Young et Autres and PricewaterhouseCoopers France.